cpske/ISP/django/external-configuration.md

 ### How to Use Alternate Configuration Files with `python-decouple`

-Decouple can read configuration file from a file other than `.env` or `settings.ini`.
+Decouple can read the configuration from a file other than `.env` or `settings.ini`.
 This is explained at the end of the python-decouple docs page.

 To read values from a file named `local.env` (instead of `.env`), create a new `decouple.Config` object using `RepositoryEnv('/path/to/env-file')`.
 Notice that you **don't** import `config` in this case.